Hrx4/Alemeno/README.md

+## How to run the code
+run the command - "npm run dev" in your terminal

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.